 Not reasonable justification (change should be refused):

-• Management seeks to limit the scope of work to avoid the auditor discovering a specific issue.
+• Management seeks to avoid a qualified or adverse opinion by converting the engagement to one that does not require an opinion, or seeks to limit the scope of work to prevent the auditor from discovering a specific issue.

 The "downgrade request" red flag